sergiosegrera/go-kit-product/README.md

 # Go-Kit Product
 A little microservice I made to learn go-kit.

+## HTTP Endpoints
-The product microservice has a single endpoint that lists products.
+The product microservice has a 2 endpoints that list products.

-The endpoint is accessible by doing a get request at `/products`.
+The `GET /products` endpoint lists all the products.
+The `GET /product/1` endpoint gives more information about a specific product.

 ## Installation
 Install Docker compose first then: